Grid Map Square:

-Ellis Hall houses the departments of Classics and World Religions, English, and Philosophy, and also the Institute for Applied and Professional Ethics.
+Ellis Hall houses the departments of Classics and Religious Studies, English, and Philosophy, and also the Institute for Applied and Professional Ethics.
 It holds classrooms, faculty offices, seminar rooms, and laboratories.

 Renovations were completed to Ellis Hall in 2019; the building now features key sustainability efforts and accessibility upgrades.